facebook/react/docs/tutorial/tutorial.md

 }
 ```

-You can call it in Board's `render` function to check if anyone has won the game and make the status text show "Winner: [X/O]" when someone wins:
+You can call it in Board's `render` function to check if anyone has won the game and make the status text show "Winner: [X/O]" when someone wins.

+Replace the `status` declaration in Board's `render` with this code:

 ```javascript{2-8}
   render() {